Identity area

 Biographical history

 Lindsey Page Winterbotham was born on 14 April 1887 in North Adelaide, South Australia.
-Studied medicine, graduating from University of Melbourne in 1908.
-Work as a medical practitioner in Brisbane.
-He lectured in medical ethics at the University of Queensland and was patron of the university's medical society from 1943 to 1944.
-In 1948 Winterbotham, H.J.
-Wilkinson and F. S. Coliver establsihed the Anthropoligcal Socety of Queensland which aided to preserve the indigenous cultures of Australia, New Zealand, and Papua and New Guinea.
-In the same year he donated his collection of artefacts to the University of Queensland and an ethnoligcal museum was established, with him as honorary curator.
-He died on 26 February 1960 in South Brisbane.
+He studied medicine, graduating from University of Melbourne in 1908.
+He worked as a medical practitioner in Brisbane.
+Winterbotham lectured in medical ethics at the University of Queensland from the 1920s to 1957, and was patron of the university's medical society from 1943 to 1944.

 Name of creator